Rehearsal Venue / Times

 We are a friendly amateur orchestra and welcome players of any age.
 We play selections from shows and light popular classical pieces.
 We put on a couple of concerts a year supporting local charities, as well as a carol concert at Christmas.

-Tuesday evenings from 7.30 pm to 9.30 pm during term time at Manchester High School for Girls, Grangethorpe Road, Manchester
+Tuesday evenings from 7.30 pm to 9.30 pm during term time at William Hulme Grammar School (Springbridge Road, Moss Side), Manchester

 We are a group of musicians dedicated to playing good music, enjoying ourselves, and helping to raise money for charities at the same time.
 Admission to our concerts is usually free but collections are made for the charity sponsored by each concert.